Conducting a reference check for a babysitter or nanny is one of the most important steps to take before scheduling a date.

 Gain permission from the babysitter before contacting her referees.

-What kind of referees are needed?
+What kind of referees are needed for a babysitter or nanny?

 Professional references are best.
 They may include past employers, managers or direct supervisors.
 If the babysitter is young and does not have any previous babysitting experience, then a past teacher or a year level coordinator from school will be helpful.